prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/docker/01-build-a-docker-image-and-use.md

 # Create a **Prancer** project

 Next, we'll need a **Prancer** project.
 To run tests against a **Git** repository, well, you need a **Git** repository with files in it.
 This portion will create such as repository along with the files for the **Prancer** project.
 We'll commit files to it and then configure the **Git** connector for that specific repository and project.

-> <NoteTitle>Shortcut</NoteTitle>
->
-> You can just use [https://github.com/prancer-io/prancer-docker-tutorial](https://github.com/prancer-io/prancer-docker-tutorial) if you want, it contains exactly the same thing.

-If you prefer to use your own files, copy and paste all the following content to their respective files:

 **data/config.json**